iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

 # Synopsis
 ## I'm not perfect, but I try.

-Firstly.  #MeteorPress and #OnePageWonder are here to stay, and they wish to be your friend and help you make money, faster.
-I worked on my own, closed source PHP content management systems exclusively for over a decade.
-I will pursue of both my new babies with the same fervor and commitment, but free to the world, forever.

-These guidelines are intended for those interested in contributing to them or for those interested in learning how others do things and maybe learning a little something along the way.
+These guidelines are intended for those interested in contributing code to my projects or learning how and why I do things.

-I printed out the 6th edition ECMA spec, but I have not yet had time to read it.  #OnePageWonder must be 1.0.0'd first! :>
+I printed out the 6th edition ECMA spec, but I have not yet had time to read it.
+I am not opposed to it (or scared of it), I just haven't tuned for it yet.

 # Intro